a-wong99/newto-project-repo-main/SQL Projects/README.md

 ## Project 2

-World Happiness project (See folder for more details)
+Global Happiness project (See folder for more details)